-In the words of the inimitable Sherlock Holmes, “Data, data, data!
-I can’t make bricks without clay!”
+“Data, data!
+I can’t make bricks without clay!” – Sherlock Holmes

 Now, in your case, the bricks might be more efficient distribution practices or improved workflow, but no matter what the bricks are, the clay is always data.
 But how to get at that data, and make sure it’s the best data?
 It may seem like a daunting task, but if you’re equipped with the proper tools, it doesn’t have to be.